Wayne Terryberry M.A. - Past-President Ontario Trails, Manager Outdoor Lands and Programs McMaster University.

 Jeff Jackson, Ph.D. - Algonquin College, Direct Bearing Inc.

 Jeff Jackson has a Ph.D. in safety management and is a professor at Algonquin College in the Outdoor Adventure Program.
-He is one of the principle consultants with Direct Bearing, a risk management consulting firm.
+He is one of the principal consultants with Direct Bearing, a risk management consulting firm.
 Jackson is heavily involved in trail-based risk management, helping land managers establish policy, perform risk audits, and build management systems.

 Mr. Jackson has worked with insurers and with legal counsel providing expert opinion.
 He has authored several publications on trail-based risk, including chapters in the IMBA (International Mountain Bicycling Association) trail resources.